 In addition to its other benefits, regular exercise helps older people remain independent by improving functional ability and by preventing falls and fractures (see Exercise in Older Adults Exercise in Older Adults Most people over age 65 do not exercise at recommended levels despite the known health benefits of exercise including Longer survival Improved quality of life (for example, endurance, strength... read more ).
 It can strengthen the muscles of even the frailest older person living in a nursing or retirement home.
 It tends to increase appetite, reduce constipation, and promote quality sleep.

 The benefits of exercise begin to diminish within weeks after a person stops exercising.
 Heart strength, muscle strength, and the level of HDL cholesterol decrease, whereas blood pressure and body fat increase.
 Even former athletes who stop exercising do not retain measurable long-term benefits.
 However, people who were physically active in the past often can regain fitness faster.

 Other reasons for exercise

 In addition to recommending exercise for general health and well-being, doctors may prescribe specific exercise plans in some situations.
 Before elective surgery, doctors may recommend people participate in exercise routines to enhance their recovery from surgery.
-Doctors also prescribe specific exercise programs to rehabilitate people after serious injuries or disorders such as heart attacks, strokes, major surgery, or injury (see Overview of Rehabilitation Overview of Rehabilitation Rehabilitation services are needed by people who have lost the ability to function normally, often because of an injury, a stroke, an infection, a tumor, surgery, or a progressive disorder ... read more ).
+Doctors also prescribe specific exercise programs to rehabilitate people after serious injuries or disorders such as heart attacks, strokes, major surgery, or injury (see Overview of Rehabilitation Overview of Rehabilitation Rehabilitation services are needed by people who have lost the ability to function normally or have pain.
+Loss of function may be due to fracture, amputation, stroke or another neurologic disorder... read more ).